What you need to know about hysterectomy

 What is a partial hysterectomy?

-It can be confusing but a partial hysterectomy is when only the uterus is removed and not the cervix.
-This is also called a supracervical hysterectomy.
-If you keep your cervix, you will still need to have pap smears.
+A partial hysterectomy is also called a supracervical hysterectomy.
+This is when only the body (corpus) of the uterus is removed and the cervix is left in place.
+If you keep your cervix, you will still need to have Pap smears.

 How is a hysterectomy performed?

-Depending on the reason for the surgery and size of the uterus, a hysterectomy can be performed with minimally invasive laparoscopy, robotic surgery, or vaginal surgery or with open surgery through a large incision in the abdominal wall.
+Depending on the reason for the surgery and the size of the uterus, a hysterectomy can be performed with minimally invasive techniques, which means either using small abdominal incisions (laparoscopic or robotic surgery) or no abdominal incision (vaginal surgery).

 The procedure to remove the ovaries is called an oophorectomy.
-Generally, when a hysterectomy is performed for non-cancer reasons in a patient who hasn’t reached menopause or is younger than 60 years old, the ovaries should be left as long as they appear normal.
+Generally, when a hysterectomy is performed for noncancer reasons in a patient who hasn’t reached menopause or is younger than 55 years old, the ovaries should be left if they appear normal.
 However, every case is different.

 Will I go into menopause after a hysterectomy?

-If your ovaries aren’t removed, you won’t go into menopause.
-However, if you have a hysterectomy during perimenopause, when your reproductive hormones begin to decline, it may accelerate the onset of menopause by a few months to a year.
+If your ovaries are not removed, you won’t go into menopause.
+However, if you have a hysterectomy during perimenopause (the years leading to menopause), this is when your reproductive hormones begin to decline, and it may accelerate the onset of menopause by a few months to a year.

 Will my voice get deeper?
 Will I get facial hair or mood swings?

-Your voice, hair growth and mood aren’t affected by your uterus and cervix.
-If you’re perimenopausal or are experiencing mood swings prior to your hysterectomy, you shouldn’t expect much difference after the surgery.
+Your voice, hair growth and mood aren’t affected by your uterus or cervix.
+If you’re perimenopausal or experiencing mood swings prior to your hysterectomy, you shouldn’t expect much difference after the surgery.

-Will sex feel different for me or my partner?
+Will sex feel different for me or my partner after a hysterectomy?

 Surgeons make every effort to maintain the vaginal length to enjoy pleasurable intercourse.
 While you won’t have contractions in your uterus during orgasms anymore, you will still have orgasms.
-In fact, many feel that sex after a hysterectomy is better since the surgery oftentimes solves issues that led to sex being uncomfortable in the first place.
+In fact, many feel that sex after a hysterectomy is better since the surgery often solves the problems that led to sex being uncomfortable in the first place, such as heavy and persistent bleeding.